Lou Gerstner: IBM

 Gerstner was hired as chairman and CEO of IBM in April 1993.
-The company's board had forced his predecessor John Akers to resign, looking first within the computer industry for his successor.
+Under pressure from investors, his predecessor John Akers was forced to resign.
+The board initially looked within the computer industry for his successor.
 However Apple's John Sculley, Motorola chairman George Fisher, and Bill Gates of Microsoft were not interested (other rumored candidates included Eckhard Pfeiffer of Compaq and Scott McNealy of Sun Microsystems).
 IBM then turned to Gerstner, an outsider with a record that suggested success whose older brother Richard had run the company's PC division until retiring due to health issues four years earlier.
 Gerstner was the first IBM CEO who was hired from outside the company.

 Upon becoming chief executive of IBM, Gerstner declared: "the last thing IBM needs right now is a vision", as he instead focused on execution, decisiveness, simplifying the organization for speed, and breaking the gridlock.
 Many expected heads to roll, yet Gerstner initially changed only the CFO, the HR chief, and three key line executives.